KingScouter/ToolDevHelpers/README.md

 - Git Repository URL: URL of the GIT repository to use for the branch-helpers
 - Jenkins Multibranch-Pipeline URL: URL to the base Jenkins-Multibranch-Pipeline to open the branches for
-- Remoteserver URL: URL of the remote-server where the tools are deployed and available
 - Tool folder: Folder where the tools get downloaded to
 - Download Script: Powershell-Script to download the tools with (accepts the branch-name as parameter)
 - Tool config file: Configuration of all tools available for the Tool-Helpers.
 If the file doesn't exist yet, a sample project will be created at that location that can be adjusted.